Living by the Spirit: Moving as one with God

 In the original language, the passage we’re exploring not only distinguishes between the natural person and the spiritual person.
 It also distinguishes between the human soul and the human spirit.

 Consider the phrase in verse 14 translated “natural person” (ESV).
-That phrase, psuchikos anthroopos, might also be translated “soulish person” or “human soul.”1
+That phrase, psuchikos anthroopos, might also be translated “soulish person,” or “human soul.”2

 The soulish person does not accept the things of the Spirit of God, for they seem foolish, and the soul is not able to understand them because they are discerned by the spirit.
 The human spirit judges all things …

-The Message rendering of verses 14-16 paraphrases the Greek term for human soul this way: “the unspiritual self, just as it is by nature.”
+The Message rendering of verses 14-16 paraphrases this Greek phrase this way: “the unspiritual self, just as it is by nature.”

-The unspiritual self, just as it is by nature, can’t receive the gifts of God’s Spirit.
+The unspiritual self, just as it is by nature [i.e. the soul], can’t receive the gifts of God’s Spirit.
 There’s no capacity for them.
 They seem like so much silliness.

 Spirit can be known only by spirit – God’s Spirit and our spirits in open communion.
 Spiritually alive, we have access to everything God’s Spirit is doing, and can’t be judged by unspiritual critics.
 Isaiah’s question, “Is there anyone around who knows God’s Spirit, anyone who knows what he is doing?” has been answered: Christ knows, and we have Christ’s Spirit.